oracle/oracle-database-operator/docs/sidb/README.md

 This command pulls the XE image uploaded on the [Oracle Container Registry](https://container-registry.oracle.com/ords/f?p=113:4:7460390069267:::4:P4_REPOSITORY,AI_REPOSITORY,AI_REPOSITORY_NAME,P4_REPOSITORY_NAME,P4_EULA_ID,P4_BUSINESS_AREA_ID:803,803,Oracle%20Database%20Express%20Edition,Oracle%20Database%20Express%20Edition,1,0&cs=3-UN6D9nAfyqxcYnrks18OAmfFcri96NZojBQALxMdakix8wgYRBxhD8rpTFd2ak1FAtfOVFexbuOM2opsjxT9w).

 **NOTE:**
-Provisioning Oracle Database express edition is supported for release 21c (21.3.0) and later releases.
+- Provisioning Oracle Database express edition is supported for release 21c (21.3.0) and later releases.
+- For XE database `SGA_TARGET + PGA_AGGREGATE_TARGET <= 2GB`.
+The default values for these parameters are 1536M and 512M respectively.
+- If you want to set the `sgaTarget` and the `pgaAggregateTarget` for the XE edition, set the `sgaTarget` to the required value in the first go.
+After this, you can set the `pgaAggregateTarget` next.
+You need to add the following section to modify the `init-parameters` in the **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)**:

+      initParams:
+        cpuCount: <cpu-count>
+        processes: <num-processes>
+        sgaTarget: <sga-target>
+        pgaAggregateTarget: <pga-aggregate-target>

 ### Provision a pre-built database